 So there is a political tension for funding and revenue that everyone who works in the infrastructure sector knows about.

-In Australasia we have found that infrastructure asset management plans and planning have been very beneficial in assisting communities and politicians understand and debate the issues around the long term sustainable management of infrastructure.
+In Australasia, we have found that infrastructure asset management plans and planning have been very beneficial in assisting communities and politicians understand and debate the issues around the long term sustainable management of infrastructure.

-We have also seen the conversations and debates shift to reasoned discussion of the services required and the affordability of services as the facts and long term fiscal projections become known.
+We have also seen the conversations and debates shift to a reasoned discussion of the services required and the affordability of services as the facts and long term fiscal projections become known.

 Given these community and political debates are ongoing across the United States at all levels of government (and across the rest of the world) it seems that developing infrastructure management planning is a good tool for communication and informed debate.